rabuchaim/fastratelimiter/README.md

 - Works on Linux, MacOS and Windows;

-- No external dependencies, is Pure Python!
+- No external dependencies, is Pure Python! you can just copy the `fastratelimiter.py` file to your project and use it without installing anything;

 ---

 ```
+What's new in v1.1.0 - 11/July/2025
+- The NoLimitList class was completely rewritten (based on UnlimitedIPList https://github.com/rabuchaim/UnlimitedIPList), now it is faster and more efficient, can normalize invalid CIDRs and avoid CIDRs overlapping.

 What's new in v1.0.3 - 22/Jun/2025
 - Only cosmetic changes, nothing that impacts functionality
 - Fix in speed_test() function